The S stars' zone of avoidance in the Galactic center: Critical discussion of model assumptions

 \section{Critical discussion of model assumptions}

-Here we critically examine two assumptions about the progenitor binary population, and how they affect observational comparisons.
+Here, we critically examine a few assumptions about the progenitor binary population, and how they affect observational comparisons.
 Firstly, the primary mass of each binary is drawn from an initial mass function.
 However, a steeper present-day mass function is more realistic, considering the shorter lifetimes of massive stars.
-Secondly, binaries are allowed to disrupt immediately after formation.
+Secondly, binaries disrupt at a constant rate and are allowed to disrupt immediately after formation.
 In reality, binaries may need some time to reach disruption, especially if they form on circular orbits.
-As discussed below, delays and a present-day mass function exacerbate the tension with the observed K-band luminosity function.
+As is discussed below, delays and a present-day mass function exacerbate the tension with the observed KLF.

-We also discuss the effect of stellar collisions and repeated, individually non-disruptive tidal encounters between the stars and the central SMBH.
+We also discuss the effect of stellar collisions and repeated, individually nondisruptive tidal encounters between the stars and the central SMBH.
 These effects are not included in our base model, but do not affect the results.